liballeg/allegro5/README_android.txt

 Android
 =======

-This port should support Android 2.3 (Gingerbread) and above.
+This port should support Android 3.1 (Honeycomb) and above.
-Confirmed working on Android 2.1 and 2.2 devices at least.

 Dependencies